Become a Godfather or Godmother of One of Our Cars

 AMPHICAR 770 - 1971

-The most famous amphibian vehicle for private use.
-Two propellers provide propulsion on the water, with the front wheels acting as a rudder.
-As such the car is not particularly responsive on the water, and neither is its road handling impeccable.
-The rear fitted engine is that of a Triumph Herald, with a Porsche developed gearbox.
-3,878 models were produced between 1961 and 1968.
+The most famous amphibious vehicle for private use.
+Two propellers provide propulsion in the water, while the front wheels act as a rudder.
+As such, the car is not particularly responsive on water, nor is its road handling impeccable.
+The rear-mounted engine is that of a Triumph Herald, paired with a Porsche-developed gearbox.
+A total of 3,878 units were produced between 1961 and 1968.

 BELGA RISE BR8 - 1934